amirrezavazifeh/Snapshot-Hyperspectral-Imaging-Neural-Field/README.md

 The model is trained to minimize a <strong>mean squared reconstruction loss</strong> between predicted intensities and the sparse coded measurements.
 Once optimized, <strong>f<sub>θ</sub></strong> becomes a <strong>fully continuous hyperspectral field</strong>, from which any wavelength or combination can be queried and visualized at arbitrary resolution.

+This approach enables reconstruction of a complete hyperspectral cube from a single coded 2D measurement, performing both spectral interpolation and extrapolation without any external supervision or prior information.

 <p align="center">
   <img src="Code/Method.png" alt="Method Overview" width="700">
   <br>
-  <em>Figure: Overview of the proposed snapshot hyperspectral reconstruction framework using implicit neural representation.
-This approach enables reconstruction of a complete hyperspectral cube from a single coded 2D measurement, performing both spectral interpolation and extrapolation without any external supervision or prior information.</em>
+  <em>Figure: Overview of the proposed snapshot hyperspectral reconstruction framework using implicit neural representation.</em>
 </p>

 ---